Switch to Windows 95

 In November last year I wrote about the forgotten and obscure feature of early Windows 95 builds that lets you run Windows 3.1 in a window on Windows 95.
 Since then I was wondering if this would still work on the final build (950) of Windows 95, considering so much has changed since build 58s.

-As mentioned in my previous post about this feature, it hasn't changed since build 81 and was removed between builds 324 and 331.
-Considering just how much Windows 95 has changed between builds 81 and 950 (or even between 81 and 324, for that matter), I honestly didn't expect this to work.
+As mentioned in my previous post about this feature, it hasn't changed since build 81 (except for a branding updated right before its removal) and was removed between builds 328 and 331.
+Considering just how much Windows 95 has changed between builds 81 and 950 (or even between 81 and 328, for that matter), I honestly didn't expect this to work.
 But of course I had to try it anyway.

 Setting up the system works much like it does with build 58s - install Windows 3.1 and 95 RTM in separate directories, copy the required files into proper locations and modify Windows 3.1's SYSTEM.INI to use special drivers that make this work.
 And when I tried to run it...